Privacy Policy

 Collection of personal data when visiting our website

-In the case of mere informational use of the website, i.e. if you do not register or otherwise transmit information to us, we only collect the personal data that your browser transmits to our server.
+If you use the website for informational purposes only, i.e. if you do not register or otherwise provide us with information, we only collect the personal data that your browser transmits to our server.
 If you wish to view our website, we collect the following data, which is technically necessary for us to display our website to you and to ensure stability and security (legal basis is Art.
 6 para.
-1 p.
-1 lit. f DSGVO):
+1 sentence 1 lit. f GDPR):

 • IP address